-The Dean of Students may determine if the complaints can be disposed of administratively by an informal resolution or dismissed.
-If the allegations are not admitted to and/or cannot be reasonably disposed of by informal resolution, the Dean of Students may refer the case to another hearing body to be resolved formally (see Section III.N.).
+The Vice President of Student Development or designee may determine if the complaints can be disposed of administratively by an informal resolution or dismissed.
+If the allegations are not admitted to and/or cannot be reasonably disposed of by informal resolution, the Vice President of Student Development may refer the case to another hearing body to be resolved formally (see Section III.O.).
 The hearing body that hears the complaint, either formally or informally, will make a determination of responsibility based upon a preponderance of the evidence standard.
 Under this standard, the designated hearing body will seek to determine what more than likely occurred.
 Formal rules of due process, procedure, and/or technical rules of evidence such as are applied in criminal or civil courts are not used in student conduct proceedings.